 It is envisaged that the Lancashire Local Nature Recovery Strategy will be used to determine which habitats are considered to be of strategic significance in Wyre.
-However, the LNRS is at an early stage of production.
+At the time of writing (March 2025), the LNRS has yet to be published.
 As it becomes available, up to date information on the Local Nature Recovery Strategy and how this can be used to determine strategic significance will be published in updates to this guidance.
 In the absence of a LNRS or any local habitat or biodiversity strategy, the Wyre Council local plans team has created an interactive map identifying key environmental designations.
 These should be considered to have HIGH strategic significance for biodiversity and should be scored accordingly in the metric.
 The designations are: